John Friesz: College career

 Friesz redshirted in 1985 as the Vandals won their first outright Big Sky Conference title since 1971.
 In 1986, under new head coach Keith Gilbertson, he served as the backup to Scott Linehan, who would go on to become head coach of the St. Louis Rams.

 Friesz was the Vandals starting quarterback for three years, beginning in 1987, when he threw 28 touchdown passes as a sophomore and was named player of the year in the Big Sky and second-team All-American (Division I-AA).
-In his junior season of 1988, he guided the Vandals to a 9–1 regular season and two playoff wins, ending the season with a road loss in the Division I-AA semi-finals.
+In his junior season of 1988, he guided the Vandals to a 9–1 regular season and two playoff wins, ending the season with a road loss in the Division I-AA semi-finals to the eventual National Champion Furman University.
 He was a consensus All-American selection at quarterback.

 In his senior season in 1989, Friesz threw 31 touchdowns and for over 4,000 yards in guiding the Vandals to their third consecutive conference championship.
 Idaho went undefeated in conference play (8–0), the only time in school history.
 Friesz averaged over 360 yards per game and passed for over 300 yards in ten consecutive games.
 He received the Walter Payton Award as the outstanding player in the nation in Division I-AA.

 In his college career, #17 passed for over 10,000 yards and was the conference player-of-the-year for three consecutive years.
 The Vandals' annual MVP award has been renamed the John Friesz Award in his honor.

 In August 2006, Friesz was inducted into the College Football Hall of Fame in South Bend, Indiana.
 His #17 was officially retired by the University of Idaho in October 2006.
 The same number was retired by his high school in 1991.

 Professional career

 In the 1990 NFL draft, Friesz was the tenth quarterback selected, taken in the sixth round (138th overall) by the San Diego Chargers.
 Other quarterbacks in this draft were Jeff George (#1 overall pick), Heisman Trophy winner Andre Ware, future Super Bowl starter Neil O'Donnell, and Scott Mitchell.

 Friesz became the starting quarterback for the Chargers in 1991, his second season.
 He suffered a season-ending knee injury in a pre-season game in 1992.
-The Chargers then acquired QB Stan Humphries from the Washington Redskins, who was drafted by then Redskins GM Bobby Beathard, who was the Chargers GM at that time.
-Humphries became the starting QB and led the Chargers, who were winless in their first four games, to an 11–5 record, ending a ten-year playoff drought and winning their first AFC West Division title since 1981 under rookie coach Bobby Ross.
+The Chargers then acquired quarterback Stan Humphries from the Washington Redskins, who was drafted by then Redskins general manager Bobby Beathard, who was the Chargers general manager at that time.
+Humphries became the starting quarterback and led the Chargers, who were winless in their first four games, to an 11–5 record, ending a ten-year playoff drought and winning their first AFC West Division title since 1981 under rookie coach Bobby Ross.
 Friesz returned to the Chargers the next season as the backup quarterback and left the Chargers as a free agent prior to the 1994 season.

 Friesz passed for over 8,600 yards and 45 touchdowns in his professional career.